 *And for #AdvisorTech companies who want to submit their tech announcements for consideration in future issues, please submit to TechNews@kitces.com!

 Riskalyze Pivots Into Proprietary ETF Distribution As Autopilot Goes Live.
 Back in February, a slew of companies serving financial advisors all suddenly announced the launch of “Model Marketplaces”.
 The idea of the Model Marketplace is that advisors can select from a series of third-party-managed portfolios, but rather than delegating discretionary authority to those managers, instead the managers send their (typically ETF) model updates to the advisor, who can then implement the trades themselves using rebalancing software – thus allowing the advisor to outsource the construction of the models, while otherwise retaining control to execute them, presenting a substantial threat to today’s TAMP platforms.
 First TD Ameritrade announced their Model Marketplace through iRebal at their national conference, then Riskalyze announced they were adding a Model Marketplace to their Autopilot platform a week later, and subsequently Orion also announced a form of Model Marketplace (dubbed Eclipse Communities) that would be available on an advisor peer-to-peer basis as a part of its upcoming Eclipse rebalancing solution.
 And a month later, Morningstar announced that it was planning a Model Marketplace in 2018 as well.
 But notwithstanding all the announcements – and the rumor that TD Ameritrade “pre-announced” their Model Marketplace before it was ready just to scoop Riskalyze – it is Riskalyze’s Autopilot that has succeeded in being the first to market.
-The solution, which effectively is a “robo” onboarding tool plus a built in rebalancer that allocates portfolios based on the client’s self-assessed “Risk Number”, is launching with 10 third-party managers, dubbed its “Autopilot Partner Store”, including CLS Investments (who was part of the original Autopilot offering back when it was just a conduit for their TAMP alone), LikeFolio (as its co-founder Andy Swan is also a member of the Riskalyze advisory board), other TAMPs like SEI and Morningstar Managed Portfolios, and ETF manufacturers like Blackrock and First Trust.
+The solution, which effectively is a “robo” onboarding tool plus a built in rebalancer that allocates portfolios based on the client’s self-assessed “Risk Number”, is launching with 10 third-party managers, dubbed its “Autopilot Partner Store”, including CLS Investments (who was part of the original Autopilot offering back when it was just a conduit for their TAMP alone), LikeFolio (as its co-founder Andy Swan was also a member of the Riskalyze advisory board and is now on the company’s Board of Directors), other TAMPs like SEI and Morningstar Managed Portfolios, and ETF manufacturers like Blackrock and First Trust.
 Pricing starts at 15bps, reduced to 10bps for advisors who make a $5M AUM commitment, which is potentially challenging given that competing custodial platforms will likely offer their Model Marketplaces for free (since they profit from the underlying trades already).
 To stay competitive, though, Riskalyze is offering a “free” (up to $100M of AUM) option for those advisors who are willing to use one of 21 pre-constructed “Risk Number Models”, built in partnership with ETF manufacturer First Trust.
 Of particular note, though – and apparently missed by all the other media coverage on Riskalyze!– is that the available First Trust ETFs include several newly launched “smart beta” ETFs developed and sponsored by Riskalyze.
 In other words, Riskalyze isn’t giving away its Risk Number Models for “free” – instead, they’re executing the same “robo” strategy as Blackrock (which bought FutureAdvisor) and Schwab (with its Intelligent Portfolios), which use their robo channels to distribute their own proprietary ETF products, charging little to nothing for the “managed portfolio” wrapper, as they make their margins on the underlying ETF products themselves.
 In the case of the Riskalyze ETFs, they are priced at a “healthy” 0.50% to 0.77% expense ratio, which should allow ample room for profits, though ultimately their “smart beta” overlay appears to be little more than using Nasdaq market-cap-weighted indices and screening out stocks that don’t pay a dividend.
 And ironically, the pricing on Riskalyze’s ETFs means their “free” Risk Number Models may actually be substantially more expensive than simply paying Riskalyze the 10bps Autopilot fee to use other third-party managed portfolio models like Blackrock’s (which ostensibly will be comprised of ultra-low-cost iShares ETFs).
 Nonetheless, the point remains that with the launch of its Autopilot platform, packaged into “free” models comprised of its own proprietary ETFs (and likely a revenue-sharing or shelf-space agreement on the other non-Riskalyze First Trust ETFs), Riskalyze is using its recent $20M Series A to attempt to pivot from simply being a “FinTech” company providing risk tolerance software tools, into a manufacturer of proprietary ETFs (that happen to be distributed, along with other ETFs, through its robo platform).

 Advizr Financial Planning Software Raises $7M In Series A. Advizr is one of the recent crop of new financial planning software companies to hit the advisor marketplace in recent years.
 Co-founded by a former financial advisor, Advizr aimed to compete with existing incumbents by building an easier-to-use solution on more modern architecture (as “legacy” players MoneyGuidePro, eMoney Advisor, and NaviPlan are now all burdened with a decade or more of legacy layers of old code).
 Unfortunately, though, competition for financial advisors is fierce, and because no financial planning software data is portable, it’s very difficult to persuade advisors to switch platforms, particularly since Advizr doesn’t have a distinguishing differentiator to attract advisors beyond just trying to be “easier” (which all software strives to be).
 As a result, Advizr first went live at the end of 2014, but after 2.5 years of growth, still only reports about 400 advisory firms on the platform (a large portion of which are attributable to a single enterprise deal with XY Planning Network from 2016), which at pricing of less than $1,000/year would amount to no more than $400,000/year of annual revenue.
 Fortunately, Advizr is reportedly starting to gain momentum in the enterprise broker-dealer channels, and claims 500+ additional advisory firms there (some of which are likely multi-advisor firms), which could at least lift its revenue well above $1M/year.
 Nonetheless, Advizr has announced a blockbuster-sized Series A round of $7M (which after 4 prior “seed” rounds, implies what is likely a $15M to $30M valuation), led by strategic investor Franklin Templeton, with mega-TAMP SEI participating as well (along with VC firms IA Capital and Fenway Summer Ventures).
 The outsized valuation (relative to current revenue) signals the sheer hunger for new financial planning software companies in a marketplace dominated by just a few, especially given that Envestnet bought FinanceLogix (with a much larger user and revenue base) for “only” an estimated $30M just two years ago.
 Though investors likely see the upside potential of when Fidelity bought eMoney Advisor for $250M (yet eMoney was rumored to have upwards of $60M/year in revenue at the time to justify that valuation!).
 For Franklin Templeton (and SEI), the investment appears to be a big bet on the ongoing growth of financial planning, and the potential that Advizr can finally figure out how to get advisors to start switching over en masse… aided, perhaps, by the distribution potential for Franklin Templeton’s Private Wealth division, and a planned deep integration to the SEI Wealth Platform (and all the advisors who currently use it).
 Though ultimately, Advizr will still need to rapidly accelerate its penetration to independent advisors or the pace of its enterprise deals to obtain the growth it needs… or come up with an alternative way to pivot and monetize the software!